Your chance to Innovate and Win £2,500

 Industry 4.0 is a term that describes the technological breakthroughs that will power the next industrial revolution.
 It’s about connectivity, between people, machines and devices, analysing large volumes of data, ‘Big Data’, to boost efficiency and productivity, working with cobots (collaborative robots which work closely with humans), using augmented reality and 3D printing.
 It’s about making industry smarter, more flexible and more efficient.

-The 2019 competition is open to both individuals and teams.
-Teams can contain up to six people but the team must be either current students (undergraduate or postgraduate from any Higher Education Institution) or have graduated after June 2014.
+The 2020 competition is open to both individuals and teams.
+Teams can contain up to six people but the team must be either current students (undergraduate or postgraduate from any Higher Education Institution) or have graduated since January 2019.

 We are looking for innovative applications that can be developed for industrial use.